 Integrated into their Echo devices, Alexa holds voice interaction capabilities allowing it to perform tasks when prompted by voice commands.
 However, Alexa’s voice capabilities are far from perfect.
 Keeping that in mind, we at Engati provide our very own voice integrated chatbots with higher reliability.

 2016 and 2017 were the years in which bots gained prominence on several messaging platforms.
-Facebook, WhatsApp, Kik, and several other messaging platforms allowed bots to interact with users over these platforms.
+Facebook, WhatsApp, Kik, Telegram and several other messaging platforms allowed bots to interact with users over these platforms.
 Users are now spending more of their time online on messaging platforms than on mainstream social media itself.

 Therefore, it has become important for businesses to be able to meet their customers in the place where they prefer to spend their time online.

-Engati provides you with an option to deploy your bots directly over these platforms.
+Engati provides you with an option to deploy your chatbots directly over these platforms.
 It even lets your customers make purchases directly on these bots, thus reducing the number of steps in the buying process.

 Over the past few years, we’ve seen organizations utilize chatbots for all sorts of purposes.
 From customer service, all the way to healthcare, travel advice, and even e-commerce transactions, they're doing it all.

 The healthcare sector developed conversational agents designed to help us better understand dementia and Alzheimer’s disease.
-The travel & tourism sector used chatbots to book tickets and recommend local eateries and attractions to travelers.
+The travel & tourism sector used chatbots to book tickets and recommend local eateries and attractions to travellers.